 An Act providing for timely reimbursement of cities and towns for veterans’ benefits

 Local veterans’ service officers provide critical, often life-saving resources to veterans living in communities across the Commonwealth.
 My bill (An Act providing for timely reimbursement of cities and towns for veterans’ benefits) directs the state Department of Veterans’ Services to more quickly reimburse municipalities, so that municipalities can more easily support veterans and not be financially burdened awaiting reimbursement.

 Recognize Veterans’ Public Service

-S.1672, An Act to extend veterans retirement buyback opportunities
+An Act extending veterans retirement buyback opportunities

 Many veterans continue their public service by going into teaching or other public employment.
 We should count all instances where veterans have served the public when we consider their retirement benefits.
 My bill (An Act extending veterans retirement buyback opportunities) increases the number of years spent working in public service that veterans can apply to their retirement credit from four years to ten years and increases the credit for national guard or active reserve service.